Ada-France/aflex/README.md

 - Aflex uses the lex file name to generate the package name and it supports child package.

+## Version 1.7 - Feb 2024
+- Feature #6: Maybe support larger integer types for `yylineno` Add `%option yylinenotype=TYPE` and `%yydfa` code block to customize the type of the `yylineno` variable.
+- Fix #8: %reentrant causes a syntax error in parser-lexer_io.ads

 ## Version 1.6 - May 2023

 - Fix #2: Missing `Input_Line` function when `-E` option is used